MoshDev/Android-ImageChooser/README.md

 			chooser.onActivityResult(data, new ImageChooserListener() {

 				@Override
-				public void onResult(Bitmap image) {
+				public void onResult(Bitmap image, File ... savedImages) {
-					// Do something with image...
+					// Do something with original image...

-				}
+					// savedImages is empty if you didn't invoke any
+					// saveImageTo method, otherwise those files will be in the
+					// same order as you were calling the saveImageTo methods }

 				@Override